-SECTION IV - STUDENT CONDUCT ATTENDANCE POLICY
+SECTION IV - STUDENT CONDUCT

+ATTENDANCE POLICY

 Because good school attendance is a requisite for high academic achievement, it is essential for students and their parents to support Ohio's compulsory attendance laws.
 The educational program offered by this District is predicated upon the presence of the student and requires continuity of instruction and classroom participation.

 Attendance shall be required of all students enrolled in the schools during the days and hours that the school is in session or during the attendance sessions to which he/she has been assigned.

 As used in this policy, "parent" shall include a parent, guardian, or other individual having care of the student.
 Parents will be notified if the student is absent with or without legitimate excuse from school for 38 or more hours in a month, or 65 or more hours in a school year.
-"Habitually truant" students are students who have missed 30 consecutive hours without a legitimate excuse, a student who misses 42 hours a month without a legitimate excuse or a student who misses 72 hours a year without a legitimate excuse.
+"Habitually truant" students are students who have missed 30 consecutive hours without a legitimate excuse, a student who misses 42 hours a month without a legitimate excuse, or a student who misses 72 hours a year without a legitimate excuse.
 Under HB 410, "habitually truant" students whose absences are unexcused must be assigned a "district intervention team."
 The team is required to develop an intervention plan to help the student improve their attendance.
-Failure to cooperate could results in a court complaint being filed.
+Failure to cooperate could result in a court complaint being filed.
 Parent involvement in the plan is required.

-A. EXCUSED ABSENCE
+EXCUSED ABSENCE

 When a student is absent from school, a parent is to phone the school by 9 a.m. to explain the reason for the absence.
 If this phone call is not made, upon returning to school the student must bring a written excuse from the parent/guardian and present it to the office/ attendance office.
 Failure to provide an appropriate excuse within five school days will classify the absence as unexcused.
+All make-up work will be completed within the same number of school days as absences plus one school day.